carnestoltes/chartsThingsBoard/README.md

 _The final result._

+# Automation tool using chatboot from Telegram

+You should give in the part of main the token ID from chatbot bacause without token don't work the tool

+'''
+bot_token = ""
+'''
 # Instance of ThingsBoard PE

 In this section, we can appreciate how you can make an aggregations for exploit your raw data using only a rule chain.